ericceg/typst-template/conf/preamble.typ

 // set some default settings that should be true for all environments
 #let thmbox = thmbox.with(
   breakable: true,    // allow breakable theorems
   radius: 0em,        // no rounded corners when drawing a frames
   inset: 0em,
-  separator: [*.*]
+  separator: [*.*],   // add a period after the theorem number
+  base_level: 1,      // always set the base level to 1 (like this there will be only a new base number after a new section, subsections won't change the numbering)
 )

+#let thmproof = thmproof.with(
+  breakable: true,    // allow breakable proofs
+  inset: 0em,
+  separator: [.],   // add a period after the proof
+)

+// define a function for framed theorems. here the style of the frame can be customized
 #let thmframed = thmbox.with(
   inset: (left: 0.6em, right: 0.6em, top: 0.8em, bottom: 1em),
   padding: (left: -0.6em, right: -0.6em, top: 0em, bottom: 0em),
 )

+// ----- definition environment ------
 #let definition = thmframed(
   "theorem",
   "Definition",
   titlefmt: x => strong([#emoji.seedling #x]),
   fill: rgb("#eefbe9"))

+// ----- statement environments ------

 #let theorem = thmframed(
   "theorem",